On this page:

 Check: Preview the Analytics widget in the report designer.
 If the widget gives an error, then the data fields are not compatible with each other.

-Reason: All the data fields in Google Analytics are not compatible with each other because of which they cannot be displayed together in the widget.
-If incompatible fields are selected in the widget, the widget will show an error.
+Reason: All the data fields in Google Analytics are not compatible with each other.
+Due to this, they cannot be displayed together in the widget.
+If incompatible fields are selected, the widget will show an error.

-For example, Google Ads data like clicks, and impressions are not compatible with Analytics data like User Type.
-To fix this error, don't add fields that are not compatible with each other in the same widget.
+For example, Google Ads data like clicks and impressions are not compatible with Analytics data like User Type.
+To fix this error, you can divide the data into different widgets.

 You can check the compatibility between data fields here.